Why Fox News canceled Lou Dobbs - KTVZ

 Now Murdoch is attempting to put out the fires that were attached to Lou Dobbs and his pro-Trump rhetoric.
 “Lou Dobbs Tonight” is off the air, effective immediately, a Fox spokesperson confirmed Friday, and an interim show will take Dobbs’ place starting Monday.

 But Dobbs wasn’t the only one espousing conspiracy theories on air.
-Jeannine Pirro and Maria Bartiromo, who were also named in the Smartmatic lawsuit, remain on Fox.
+Jeanine Pirro and Maria Bartiromo, who were also named in the Smartmatic lawsuit, remain on Fox.

 Demand for shows like Lou Dobbs’ remains high, Stelter noted.
 So why cut ties with Dobbs and not another host?